Keizan

 Keizan and his disciples are credited with beginning the spread of Sōtō Zen throughout Japan, away from the cloistered monastic practice characteristic of Dōgen's Eihei-ji and towards a more popular religion that appealed to all levels of Japanese society.
 Keizan founded several temples during his lifetime, most notably Yōkō-ji and Daihonzan Sōji-ji (founded on the Noto Peninsula and moved to Tsurumi-ku, Yokohama in 1911).
 Today Sōji-ji and Eihei-ji stand together as the two principal Sōtō Zen training centers in Japan.

+Keizan is also the author of several important Zen works, including the Zazen Yōjinki (Admonitions for Zazen), the Denkōroku (Transmission of the Light), and Keizan’s Rules of Purity (Keizan shingi).

 Biography

 Youth and Zen-training

-Keizan spent the first eight years growing up under the care of his grandmother, Myōchi, who was one of Great Master Dōgen's first supporters on his return from China.
-Keizan always acknowledged a great debt to this grandmother by dedicating the Kannon shrine at the temple of Yōkō-ji to her memory.
+Keizan spent the first eight years growing up under the care of his grandmother, Myōchi (明智), who was one of Great Master Dōgen's first supporters on his return from China.
+Keizan dedicated the Kannon shrine at the temple of Yōkō-ji to her memory.